 Respond Software is accommodating resellers, VARs and MSPs with its new partner program.

 Guidepoint, OneNeck IT Solutions, Reva Solutions and Veristor Systems are inaugural members in the program. which offers sales enablement, education, training and sales materials.

-Respond makes decision-automation software that allows businesses to monitor incidents and oversee all of their intrusion prevention system points (IPS).Learn more about Respond Software's value proposition.
+Respond makes decision-automation software that allows businesses to monitor incidents and oversee all of their intrusion prevention system points (IPS).

 The provider of business intelligence, analytics and data management launched a new partner program.

 This program tailors itself to OEM, reseller, referral and co-selling partners, with each tier getting unique incentives, discounts, referral fees and deal registration.
 The company's channel chief called the update “an evolution to Information Builders’ existing program.”